-Documentary filmmakers are pioneers going places that the average person would not go and doing things the average person would not do, sometimes even putting themselves in danger for us, the viewers.
+Documentary filmmakers are pioneers going places that the average person would not go and doing things the average person would not do, sometimes even putting themselves in danger.

-Here are some of the reasons these modern-day documentary filmmakers have earned the title “hero”.
+Here are some of the reasons why you, the documentary filmmaker, have earned the title “hero”.

 1. Shining a light in dark places – Sometimes life can be ugly.
 And as long as ugliness is hidden from view, perpetrators can continue unchallenged.
 But if suddenly a bright light shines down on these heinous acts, the good people of this world can see it, examine it and hopefully do something to fix it.
 “The Cove” is a perfect example.
 The documentary filmmakers exposed the systematic slaughter of innocent dolphins in Japan which caused an outcry and reexamination of Japan’s fishing industry practices.